 |Metadata: explanatory texts documenting statistical data and providing summary information useful for assessing data quality and the statistical production process in general.
 For more information on the data navigation tree, please visit the Information page.|

-To the right of each table, by clicking on thesymbol, you will find information on last update, oldest and most recent data, as well as number of values in the table.
+To the right of each table, by clicking on thesymbol, you will find information on the last update, the oldest and most recent data, as well as the number of values in the table.

 For information on the frequency of dissemination and timeliness, consult the metadata of the data collection under the "" symbol.

 These 3 short videos will guide you through the different steps:

 - Flash file: Making an extraction...
 (2,5 minutes)